 Few causes of hypotension are:

-- Heart ailments: Several heart ailments such as malfunctioning of the valves of the heart, a very low heart-rate, heart failure and heart attack can cause low blood pressure.
+- Heart ailments: Several heart ailments such as malfunctioning of the valves of the heart, a very low heart rate, heart failure, and heart attack can cause low blood pressure.

-- Dehydration: Inadequate quantity of water in the body can cause a drop in the volume of vlod, causing low blood pressure.
+- Dehydration: Inadequate quantity of water in the body can cause a drop in the volume of blood, causing low blood pressure.

 - Loss of blood: An injury which causes excessive bleeding or an internal haemorrhage can lead to low blood pressure.

-- Severe infection (septicemia): Cause by the seeping of infected blood into the blood stream, septicemia casues dialation in the arteries.
-This leads to septic shock which is characterised by persistent hypotension.
+- Severe infection (septicemia): Caused by the seeping of infected blood into the bloodstream, septicemia causes dilation in the arteries.
+This leads to septic shock, which is characterised by persistent hypotension.

-- Anaphylaxis: An allergic reaction to insect venoms, medcations, foods and latex, anaphylaxis can be a reason for low blood pressure.
+- Anaphylaxis: This is an allergic reaction to insect venoms, medications, foods, and latex, and it can be a reason for low blood pressure.

-- Malnutrition: A lack of Folate and itamin B-12 lead to anaemia can cause a drop in blood pressure.
+- Malnutrition: A lack of Folate and vitamin B-12 lead to anaemia and can cause a drop in the blood pressure.

-- Medications of certain kinds: Alpha blockers, Water pills, anti-depressents, beta blockers, and drugs for Parkinson’s disease are among the medications which may cause low blood pressure.
+- Medications of certain kinds: Alpha-blockers, water pills, anti-depressants, beta-blockers, and drugs for Parkinson’s disease are among the medications which may cause low blood pressure.

 Some women may have high blood pressure or preeclampsia during pregnancy.
 It comes with some risks such as: